 Even if the story didn't entail the preposterous elements noted above, there were clues that it was a hoax from the start.
 Some of them relate to details omitted from Baugh's version.
-As noted by cryptozoologist Karl Shuker5, natural history hoaxes were common in English periodicals of the day.
+As noted by cryptozoologist Karl Shuker (1997), natural history hoaxes were common in English periodicals of the day.
 This pterodactyl story indicated that a naturalist identified the creature as "Pterodactylus anas" but there is no pterosaur species with that name.
 Nor would there be, since Pterodactylus is a genus of small (mostly robin-sized) pterosaurs (Figure 2), whereas the creature in the story was reported to have a wingspan of 3.22 meters (about 10 1/2 feet).
 Moreover, the word "anas" is Latin for duck.
 The French word for Duck is canard, which means a hoax or invented story.2

-Vertebrate paleontologists Darren Naish remarked on the Dinosaur List (a web-based paleontology forum) that this pterodactyl-in-a-rock story might have been inspired by stories of toads found alive in rocks.
+Vertebrate paleontologists Darren Naish (1995) remarked on the Dinosaur List (a web-based paleontology forum) that this pterodactyl-in-a-rock story might have been inspired by stories of toads found alive in rocks.
 He notes that despite such rumors, only one such specimen has been retrieved, and this was "found" by the same man responsible for the Piltdown hoax.
-Moreover, there are quite plausible explanations for toads in rocks; namely that the creature either crawled in a small hole or crevase which was not noticed then the rock was broken open, or that eggs or a tadpole might have been laid or fallen in a smaller opening, possibly trapping an adult (which might live for a while from insects passing by).
-At any rate, there is no evidence that any animals have been found "alive" in a tightly sealed rock, nor any reson to expect they would be.6
+Moreover, there are quite plausible explanations for toads in rocks; namely that the creature either crawled in a small hole or crevasse which was not noticed then the rock was broken open, or that eggs or a tadpole might have been laid or fallen in a smaller opening, possibly trapping an adult (which might live for a while from insects passing by).
+At any rate, there is no evidence that any animals have been found "alive" in a tightly sealed rock, nor any reason to expect they would be.

-Baugh's "Creation Evidence Museum" website states that CEM has sponsored expeditions to Papua New Guinea in 1994 and 1996, and that these excursions resulted in nocturnal, eyewitness sightings of "bioluminescent pterosaurs."
+Baugh's "Creation Evidence Museum" website states that CEM has sponsored PNG expeditions n 1994 and 1996, and that these excursions resulted in nocturnal, eyewitness sightings of "bioluminescent pterosaurs."
 Baugh notes that nationals and missionaries in the area describe "flying reptiles with wingspans up to 25' across," which have the habit of "scavenging gravesites for food."
+Reportedly they are known to locals as "ropens."
 Baugh' site gives no names of witnesses or photos of the alleged creatures.
 A "Creation in the Crossfire" web page by Garth Guessman states that Baugh himself saw one of these pterosaurs through a monocular night scope, and "snapped a photo of a strange print in the sand the next morning."
 However, neither Baugh nor Guessman's web pages show the photo in question.

 Whitcomb's site also displays photos of some museum artworks from the area.
 One captions asks how these carvings might relate to the creature sightings.
 However, a likely answer is revealed in another caption, which acknowledges, "The artistic representations do not necessarily closely resemble any pterosaur."
 Indeed, one could as easily interpret the artwork as composite of several known creatures or mythical/spiritual beings (demons, dragons, etc), so the potential significance to the Ropen creature seems tenuous at best.